How to Talk to Your Family and Friends continued...

-- Make sure you want to discuss it.
-Think carefully about how much you want to say.
-You don’t have to tell your boss or co-workers about your RA.
 "If RA is not affecting your ability to work, there's really no reason to bring it up," White says.
-But if RA is making it hard for you to do your job, it makes sense to talk about it.
+But if the disease is making it hard for you to do your job, it makes sense to talk about it.

-- Have a clear sense of what you want.
-Don't go in with just a vague sense of what you want when you talk to your employer.
+Have a clear sense of what you want.
+Don't go in with just a vague sense of that when you talk to your employer.
 What do you need?
 What will make you better at doing your job?

-- Talk to the right person.
-At larger companies, you might want to talk with someone in human resources.
+Talk to the right person.
+At larger companies, you might want to speak with someone in human resources.
 In smaller businesses, you may want to talk to your boss directly.

-Whether you're talking to your family, friends, or your boss, discussing RA can be hard.
-Just remember that people can be more understanding and helpful than you expect.
+Whether you talk to your family, friends, or your boss, discussing RA can be hard.
+But people can be more understanding and helpful than you might expect.

 You're also bound to feel a lot better after you talk about it.
-"I think that keeping your RA a secret can be more stressful than letting people know," MacCabe says.
+"I think that keeping your RA a secret can be more stressful than letting people know," McCabe says.